 his book is about you and your life...who you are now and what you want to do in the future.
-It also includes some information and gives you some activities to do that will help you be more in charge of your life, be active and healthy and be able to do more of the things you want to do now and in the future.
+It also includes some information and gives you some activities to do that will help you be more in charge of your life, be healthy and let you do more of the things you want to do now and in the future.